Vibram FiveFingers: Lawsuits

 In 2012, an initial lawsuit was filed against Vibram over claims made about their FiveFingers minimalist shoe.
 Vibram claimed that the shoe "reduce[s] foot injuries and strengthen[s] foot muscles".
-The claim was based on Gert-Peter Bruggermann research accepted at the 2005 Conference for the International Society of Biomechanics.
+The claim was based on Gert-Peter Brüggemann research accepted at the 2005 Conference for the International Society of Biomechanics.
 While Vibram has "expressly" denied "any actual or potential fault ... or liability", on May 7, 2014, it was announced that company has moved to settle the suit and agreed to set aside $3.75 million to pay refunds of up to $94 to anyone who had purchased the product since March 21, 2009.

 In 2015, the family of deceased Ethiopian Olympic runner Abebe Bikila filed a lawsuit against Vibram for using and trademarking the Bikila name without permission.
 The suit was dismissed in 2016 on the basis that the Bikila family unreasonably delayed in seeking to enforce their rights.
 The family had become aware of Vibram's use of the Bikila name in 2011.
 Following the dismissal, the Bikila family's attorney stated that "Vibram has never asked the Bikila Family for permission, nor compensated them for using Abebe Bikila’s personality."